Osaroigb/Bank-Account-Management-API/README.md

 It is important to set up environment variables for the system to function properly

+### Production

+This API is deployed to production and available at `http://161.35.172.241:3300`

+Ensure you use either Postman's Cloud Agent or Desktop Agent to successfully send HTTP requests

 ### JSON Payload

 1. Add a full name to the payload as account holder's name e.g. `John Doe`